zkldi/uscir-spec/source/endpoints/leaderboard.rst

 #################

 | If the server refuses to track this chart, e.g. because it is blacklisted, it should respond with ``statusCode 42``
-| If the server does not know of this chart, it should respond with ``statusCode 44``.
+| Otherwise, if the server does not know of this chart, it should respond with ``statusCode 44``.
 | Otherwise, the server will respond with 20, and the following information in the body:

 .. list-table:: Body